The NC Jobs Agenda

 In an increasingly partisan era of North Carolina politics, the NC Chamber represents a nonpartisan middle ground that will always advocate for pro-business policies that benefit the state.

-The four pillars outlined in North Carolina Vision 2030 serve as guideposts to develop each of the priorities outlined in our Jobs Agenda.
+The three pillars outlined in North Carolina Vision 2030 serve as guideposts to develop each of the priorities outlined in our Jobs Agenda.
 While some of the 2019 priorities built upon efforts of past legislative sessions, others are new to the list, and each will be integral in stimulating job growth and fostering a competitive business climate that sets our state apart in the modern global economy.

 Education and Talent Supply

 - Maintaining strong academic standards that prepare our students for a competitive workforce is a top priority for the NC Chamber.
 As the North Carolina State Board of Education prepares to revise science standards this year, the NC Chamber will engage with stakeholders to protect and improve high-quality standards.
 The Chamber will also work to ensure that the State Board follows the revision process adopted in March 2018.